 Remaining ‘active’ everyday is important, especially if your job puts you at risk of cardiovascular disease with extended periods of sitting.
 This could mean that you include extra incidental movement in your day.
-Take the stairs at work, on your commute or while shopping instead of the elevator.
+For instance, take the stairs at work, on your commute or while shopping instead of the elevator.

 Consistency comes from habit.
 If you make exercise part of your daily routine, it’s easier to remain on track with your fitness and weight loss goals.
-We recommend the best time to workout is first thing in the morning…even if you’re not a morning person!
+We recommend the best time to exercise is first thing in the morning…even if you’re not a morning person!
 Why?
 Because science says the benefits are more likely to help you achieve your fitness and weight loss goals.

 - No interruptions

-- Jump start your metabolism
+- Jumpstart your metabolism

 - You tend to eat a healthier breakfast

-- You feel more energized
+- You feel more energised

 - Better sleep